Goethe University Frankfurt: History

 The University of Frankfurt has at times been considered liberal, or left-leaning, and has had a reputation for Jewish and Marxist (or even Jewish-Marxist) scholarship.
 During the Nazi period, "almost one third of its academics and many of its students were dismissed for racial and/or political reasons—more than at any other German university".
 The university also played a major part in the German student movement of 1968.

 The university also has been influential in the natural sciences and medicine, with Nobel Prize winners including Max von Laue and Max Born, and breakthroughs such as the Stern–Gerlach experiment.

 In recent years, the university has focused in particular on law, history, and economics, creating new institutes, such as the Institute for Law and Finance (ILF) and the Center for Financial Studies (CFS).
 One of the university's ambitions is to become Germany's leading university for finance and economics, given the school's proximity to one of Europe's financial centers.
 In cooperation with Duke University's Fuqua School of Business, the Goethe Business School offers an MBA program.
 Goethe University has established an international award for research in financial economics, the Deutsche Bank Prize in Financial Economics.

+In February 2026, the Johann Christian Senckenberg University Library at Goethe University returned five Nazi-looted books to the Jewish Community of Frankfurt.
+This marked the first time the university restituted looted property directly to the local community.
+The books were identified through a provenance research project launched in 2020 and funded by the German Lost Art Foundation.
+Among the returned volumes were books belonging to Julius Blau, a prominent lawyer and former chairman of the Israelite Community, and his son Ernst Blau, a librarian who died in the Gurs concentration camp.